cta-observatory/lstmcpipe/reveal.js/DEMO.md

 ## Prepare the pull-request

+- git clone the lstmcpipe repository if you haven't already
+- create a directory named after your PROD_ID in the `lstmcpipe/production_configs` directory
 - add and commit changes in a new branch
 - push the branch to the remote repository
 - create a pull-request on GitHub